 ZANDERS

+The album picks up where Buried Men left off, but develops the trio’s sound further with strings, synthesizers, guitar, and vocal harmonies.
+O’Donnell and Rules’ voices are brought to the fore, with Saraceno’s maintaining her profound lyrical wit through moments of consonance and dissonance.
 With the harmonic language and intuition of a jazz combo, Concentration Sixty-Four also incorporates the form and storytelling of a musical theatre number and the rhythmic drive of a rock band.
 In its eclecticism, a cohesive sound prevails.
 GoldFlakePlaint has aptly described them as “a brilliantly turbulent ride.”

 Stereogum features “Traces”